-5.10.1 Security checkpoint access gates (CP2, 3, & 5) designed to allow vehicle airside access from the landside to carry out routine, maintenance, and emergency operations are depicted in Figure 15 below.
-Access gates are manned and monitored by airport security officers to prevent the unauthorized access of vehicles to the airside movement area.
+5.10.1 Security checkpoint access gate (Gate 5) designed to allow vehicle airside access from the landside to carry out routine, maintenance, and emergency operations is depicted in Figure 13 below.
+This access gate is manned and monitored by airport security officers to prevent unauthorized access of persons or vehicles to the airside movement area.
 Persons and vehicles requiring airside access must be screened by airport security before access is permitted to enter the airside movement area.